 If you've already gotten your gen eds out of the way and need more experience in the medical field, you can easily gain real-life experience in the medical field by participating in a service-learning study abroad program or by partaking in a healthcare internship.

 Whether it's shadowing a doctor in Tanzania or participating in healthcare outreach in Central America, these hybrid programs are designed to get you both abroad experience and medical experience.

 Furthermore, many of these programs tend to be short-term -- which is especially great if you don't have an entire semester or year to dedicate to studying abroad and can only squeeze in spring, summer, or winter term programs.

 Medical school is a pretty big commitment in your 20s.
 Besides the hours of studying, there are days spent in the hospital's anatomy lab and sleepless nights.
 Meanwhile, you will have Facebook reminding you daily how much fun your non-med school friends are having.

 So why not take advantage of the opportunity in college to study in another place?
 You can travel on your weekends, visiting the surrounding areas.
 Meet locals, try new cuisine, and collect a whole lot of great memories.
 Have some fun before you spend the next four years of your life in a library.

 Get Inspired With These Pre-Med Study Abroad Programs

 You Too Can Study Abroad!

-You’re smart, smart enough to know studying abroad isn’t just about the studying.
-And these days, hitting the books isn’t all medical schools want to see.
+You’re intelligent -- enough so to know studying abroad isn’t just about studying.
+These days, hitting the books isn’t all medical schools want to see.

-They care about your grades, of course, but they also want to know you’re a well-rounded person, with real interests and passions.
-So if studying abroad is on your radar in college, you may find that you’re actually doing yourself a favor both professionally and personally by taking this opportunity.
-Leave those textbooks behind and go explore!
+They care about your grades, of course, but they also want to know you’re a well-rounded person with real interests and passions.
+So if studying abroad is on your radar in college, you may find that you’re doing yourself a favor both professionally and personally by taking this opportunity.
+Leave those textbooks behind and get out there!